Powerlearnproject/se-day1-assignment-usanCode/README.md

 Software Development Life Cycle (SDLC) are steps and phases of the development of a software from its conception to its delivery.
 Phases to create a software:
 -Requirements:  What are needed for the conception of the software, documentation; to know what is needed to build the software.
 -Design: define the software architecture and user interface.
 It is like conceiving the skeleton of the body , to know how the various parts of the body will act.
+-Implementation: writing the code and building the software according to the design specifications.
+-Testing: here we verify if the software works well.
+-Deployment: allowing users and customers to use it.
+-Maintenance: ongoing control, updating and support.
+ All these phases have to be followed.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.